ebozden/Fixed-Wing-UAV-Simulink-Design/README.md

 ## ⚙️ How to Run

-1. Open `uav_model.slx` in MATLAB Simulink.
+1. Open `simulinkmodel.slx` in MATLAB Simulink.
+(Only Simulink model)
+2. Open `simulinkmodel_function.slx` in MATLAB Simulink.
+(Simulin model built with MATLAB function Block from `EOMs_of_AC.m` )
+3. Open `constants_simulinkmodel` in MATLAB and run.
-2. Connect Simulink to FlightGear if visualization is needed.
+4. Connect Simulink to FlightGear if visualization is needed.
-3. Run the simulation and observe UAV behavior.
+5. Run the simulation and observe UAV behavior.
-4. Use `uav_dynamics.m` to compare MATLAB-script-based dynamics.

 ## 👨‍💻 Author